 Q: Will my book sell well and become commercially successful?

 Unless you are a celebrity, or a successful executive or professional person who has a high profile and at least a regional or national audience, no one can answer that for you (not even a publisher).
 There are so many things that factor into the success of a book that goes beyond the writing and any publisher today will tell you much of your success depends on not just your story—though it’s an important part—but on you and how much effort you put into what happens after the manuscript is written.
-I guarantee that I’ll deliver to you a professionally written manuscript that captures and presents the story you want to tell.
-You can read the over 32,000-words of reader comments here on this website about my writing… the quality and how the readers felt when reading it.
-So, I guarantee I’ll work with what can be developed and sourced by, from and with you to create as engaging a narrative as possible.

 Q: If there’s no guarantee my book will sell well if it’s published, why write it?

 There is so much value to writing and publishing a book beyond that understandable desire for it to become a bestseller.
-You can’t get into it thinking your book will be discovered and it will make you famous or rich.
+But you can’t get into it thinking your book will be discovered and it will make you famous or rich.
 Though that can happen (it does each year for new authors) that compelling vision is not a practical expectation.
 Especially if your book is a memoir and you’re not a famous person with an audience of thousands waiting for your book.
-In that specific instance, the real value is the legacy of leaving your life story in a tangible hold-in-your-hands book form.
+The real value is the legacy of leaving your life story in a tangible hold-in-your-hands book form.
 Something you can leave behind and know your life story is preserved.
 There also can be a therapeutic—cathartic—benefit (something that many clients have told me they experienced).
 And there can be a financial benefit—this works especially for entrepreneurs who write memoirs or a business, career-related book—where your book becomes a significant calling card that can lead new customers and clients to you and open doors for other opportunities.
 It validates and gives credence to your experience and capabilities that can lead to speaking engagements and other revenue streams for your business.
 And there’s one reason—a universal truth that often makes dreams come true—you should consider: “You never know until you try.”

 Q: How long will it take?